PavelMiit/GitBashHW_Checklist_Bugreport/README.md

 # terminal_gitbash
-# Homework from the QA course
+# homework from the QA course